sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

     >You can also open the MDK web application by accessing its URL from `.project.json` file.
     <!-- border -->![MDK](img-5.10.png)

-    You will see the list of entities on the **Main** page, and **Logout** options at bottom of the page.
-Click any entity, it navigates to a list page.
-If you select one of the items, the detail page will be displayed.
-In Main page, you will notice styling on action bar, tool bar, items (Logout & Sync) available on tool bar and `Customers` button.
+    You will see the list of entities on the **Main** page and a user menu option.
+The Main page has been styled.

     <!-- border -->![MDK](img-5.11.png)